papiro/mymock/README.md

 ```

 Add your response data mocks into a directory of your choice ("mymock-data" in the example above), start the server `node mymock` and voilà!
 Toggle away :)

+Todo:
+- All responses come with a response Content-Type: "application/json" header by default.
+Make it configurable on a per-response basis by mymock-config.
+For more complex cases where endpoints can respond with different data-types... well, mymock is gonna have to intelligently determine the Content-Type.